 Bake each cake layer for 20-25 minutes or until a skewer inserted in the center of the cake comes out clean.
 If you have a convection mode on your oven you can easily bake the two cake layers at the same time.
 Otherwise, it is preferable to bake one cake layer at a time.
 You can keep the second layer at room temperature while the first cake layer is baking.

-Cool down at least 3 hours or until the cakes are at room temperature before frosting.
-Don't cool down in the fridge or the cakes will lose their moisture and become dense.
+Cool down for at least 3 hours or until the cakes are at room temperature before frosting.
+Don't cool down in the fridge, or the cakes will lose their moisture and become dense.

 Keto lemon buttercream

 In a medium-size mixing bowl, add the soft butter, and using an electric beater, beat soft butter for 1 minute.
 Stop beater, then add softened cream cheese.

 Beat on medium speed for about 1-2 minutes or until fluffy and light in color.